RoseLeighton/HackableDEF/md/tmp.md

 neither by the state nor by the market” (Bria, 2015).
 Interesting as these examples are, Nesta also sees a challenge here.
-While local and small scale examples abound, it is still hard to scale these or find room for further experimentation (Bria 2015).
+While local and small scale examples abound, it is still hard to scale these or find room for further experimentation (Bria, 2015).

   ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
   Hackable City Research Question 6: How can we align, engage and reward various stakeholders around the organization of urban infrastructures or issues as a commons?